A Reinforcement Learning Approach in Multi-Phase Second-Price Auction Design: Conclusion and Discussion

-{Rui Ai is partially supported by the elite undergraduate training program of School of Mathematical Sciences in Peking University.
-Part of the work is done when Boxiang Lyu is a student researcher at Google Research, Brain Team.
-Zhaoran Wang acknowledges National Science Foundation (Awards 2048075, 2008827, 2015568, 1934931), Simons Institute (Theory of Reinforcement Learning), Amazon, J.P.
-Morgan, and Two Sigma for their supports.
+\acks{The authors thank the anonymous Reviewers and the AE for their very constructive comments.
+Part of the work was done when Rui Ai was an undergraduate at Peking University, and he was partially supported by the elite undergraduate training program of School of Mathematical Sciences at Peking University.
+Zhaoran Wang acknowledges National Science Foundation (Awards 2235451, 2225087, 2211210, CAREER-2048075, 2015568, 2008827, 1934931/2216970), Simons Institute (Theory of Reinforcement Learning), Amazon, J.P.
+Morgan, Two Sigma, and Google for their support.
 Zhuoran Yang acknowledges Simons Institute (Theory of Reinforcement Learning). }